Ada Belle Winthrop-King Scholarships

 - If you receive federal or state financial aid, these awards may affect your entitlement.
-You are advised to check with the aid agency before applying for one of these awards.
+You are advised to check with the Office of Financial Aid before applying for one of these awards.

 - Awards are made at the discretion of the Scholarship Committee, taking into account all the information provided on the application form.
 The Committee's decision is final.
 If the Committee so determines, no award will be made.

-- Recipients of Winthrop-King Awards are required to attend Honors Night held in April.
+- Recipients of Winthrop-King Awards are required to attend the Department of Modern Languages and Linguistics Honors Night held in April.

 - The Florida State University (University) is an equal opportunity employer and educational provider committed to a policy of non-discrimination for any member of the University’s community on the basis of race, creed, color, sex, religion, national origin, age, disability, veterans’ or marital status, sexual orientation, gender identity, gender expression, or any other protected group status.
 This policy applies to faculty, staff, students, visitors, applicants, and contractors in a manner consistent with applicable federal and state laws, regulations, ordinances, orders and rules, and University policies, procedures, and processes.

-- Award recipient should note that the airlines fares and the living expenses in Italy are the responsibility of the student.
+- Award recipients should note that IP program fees do not include airlines fares or reservations, which are the responsibility of the student.

 - For scholarship recipients who have completed all the necessary formalities by the due dates, awards are made available by FSU Student Financial Services the week after Drop-Add in the semester of the award after deduction of any balances owed by the student to the University.